What to Look for in a Brand Design Partner: The 2026 Guide for CEOs & Marketing Leaders

 What I call the Misalignment Tax™ shows up as:

 The problem?
 Too many branding teams optimize for aesthetics, not strategy.
 They don’t speak the language of executives, growth, or go-to-market systems.
-That’s why most companies end up Almost Aligned™.
+And that’s why most companies end up Almost Aligned™.

 Choosing a brand partner is a strategic decision.
 Here are 6 criteria every CEO or Head of Marketing should consider: